- About Us

 - New York

-Andrew Chesley is an associate at Kaplan Hecker & Fink LLP.
+Andrew Chesley is a senior associate at Kaplan Hecker & Fink LLP.

-At Kaplan Hecker, Andrew’s practice includes commercial litigation, white collar criminal defense, and governmental and internal investigations.
-Through his commercial practice, Andrew has worked on behalf of a large technology company in both federal litigation and arbitration and represented a biopharmaceutical company in false advertising and breach of contract actions in multijurisdictional federal proceedings.
-He has also worked with a large financial services company on an internal investigation and response to a regulatory proceeding.
-Andrew’s criminal defense practice includes a wire fraud and identity theft case going to trial in the fall of 2021.
+At Kaplan Hecker, Andrew’s practice includes governmental and internal investigations, white collar criminal defense and securities enforcement defense, and commercial litigation.
+Through his investigations practice, Andrew has worked with financial services and residential mortgage companies on multiple internal investigations and responses to regulatory proceedings.
+Andrew has represented a large technology company in both federal litigation and arbitration, as well as a biopharmaceutical company in false advertising and breach of contract actions in multijurisdictional federal proceedings.
+Andrew’s criminal and securities enforcement defense practice includes cases concerning wire fraud, identity theft, and insider trading.

 Andrew joined the firm from Boies Schiller Flexner LLP, where he gained substantial experience in complex commercial litigation, multinational anti-corruption and anti-money laundering litigation against and on behalf of foreign sovereigns, employment discrimination investigations and litigation, and white-collar investigations and defense.
 Before joining the firm, Andrew also clerked for the Honorable Robert E. Bacharach of the U.S. Court of Appeals for the Tenth Circuit.
 Andrew’s writing has appeared in Law360 and the Columbia Law Review.